Down IV – Part I

 Down IV – Part I (informally known as The Purple EP) is the first EP by American sludge metal band Down.
 It was released on September 18, 2012.
 It is the first album featuring bassist Pat Bruders due to the departure of former bassist Rex Brown in 2011, and the last to feature guitarist Kirk Windstein, who left in 2013.

+Part I was succeeded by Part II in 2014.
+In certain territories (mainly Japan), both EPs were combined as a singular album under the title Down IV.

 Background

 In January 2012, vocalist Phil Anselmo announced that the band has been recording songs in the studio since October 2011.
 The band planned to release a series of EPs over the next few years.
 On May 21, 2012, Down performed "Misfortune Teller" for the first time in North Carolina.
 On July 26, 2012, another new song, "Witchtripper", was made available for streaming.
 It was released on iTunes on July 31, 2012.
 The band revealed the artwork and title of their first EP to be Down IV Part I – The Purple EP in July 2012.